 Tips to Visit Hahoe Folk Village

-- Bus number 46 runs up to ten times a day from Andong Bus Terminal to Hahoe Village, approximately 30-45 minutes (1200 won)
+First you need to make your way to the city named Andong.
+Upon arrival, take bus number 46 that runs up to ten times a day from Andong Bus Terminal to Hahoe Folk Village, approximately 30-45 minutes (1200 won)

-- Admission fee to Hahoe Village is 3000 won, mask museum is 2000 won, crossing the river by boat is 3000 won return.
+The Admission fee to Hahoe Folk Village is 5000 won for adult, 2,500 won for teenagers and 1,500 won for children.
+The entrance fee to the mask museum is 2000 won, crossing the river by boat is 3000 won return.

 - Mask performance schedule: Jan-Feb: Saturday and Sunday 2 p.m.-3 p.m.
 Mar-Dec: Wednesday, Friday, Saturday, and Sunday same time (free of charge)